This blog also questioned the issue of machines in the scheme of evolution in a post Putting a Face on Machine Mutation a while back.

 "Our cells, and the cells of all organisms, are composed of molecular machines.
 These machines are built of component parts, each of which contributes a partial function or structural element to the machine.
 How such sophisticated, multi-component machines could evolve has been somewhat mysterious, and highly controversial."
-Professor Lithgow said.(Science Daily, emphasis added).
+Professor Lithgow said.(Science Daily, emphasis added; cf Putting A Face On Machine Mutation - 4).
 But wouldn't reverse evolution from biological human back into machines violate Dollo's law?
 Isn't reverse evolution illegal?
 Note:

 "François Jacob described evolution as a tinkerer, cobbling together proteins of one function to yield more complex machines capable of new functions."
 Professor Lithgow said.

 "Our work describes a perfect example of Jacob's proposition, and shows that Darwin's theory of evolution beautifully explains how molecular machines came to be."